Solanace/Systems-Notes/notes.md

 ## 12/05/17: How do we flag down a resource?

+#### DN
-DN: How would you control access to a shared resource like a file, pipe, or shared memory, such that you could ensure no read/write conflicts occurred?
+How would you control access to a shared resource like a file, pipe, or shared memory, such that you could ensure no read/write conflicts occurred?

 #### Semaphores
 * Created by Edsger Dijkstra